• Voter411ENC.org

 If you're elected or re-elected, how will you involve your constituents in the process of making decisions?

 It is imperative to engage citizens in decisions that impact them.
 It’s equally as important to have representation that reflects the population of the town.
-In
+In order to meet the felt needs of citizens, their collective inputs are required.

 Why should voters choose you for the position you're running for?